joshbegley/nyt-latest/README.md

 `Raines' 2-point conversion catch didn't count because Northern Arizona's stadium lights went out while the pass was in the air vs. Idaho.`\
 https://nytimes.com/athletic/6769304/2025/11/01/northern-arizona-catch-dark-jayson-raines/

-**Eagles acquire CB Jaire Alexander from Ravens for 6th round pick**\
+**Eagles acquire CB Jaire Alexander from Ravens for sixth-round pick**\
-`The defending Super Bowl champions acquired the defensive back and a draft pick from the Baltimore Ravens on Saturday.`\
+`The defending Super Bowl champions acquired the defensive back and a draft pick from Baltimore on Saturday.`\
 https://nytimes.com/athletic/6769356/2025/11/01/jaire-alexander-trade-eagles-ravens-nfl/

 **Miami is crashing out of the CFP picture in exactly the way you might expect**\